advanced-computer-lab-2023/The-Team-Pharmacy/README.md

 # MetaCare

-The Clinic Management System streamlines patient registration, doctor requests, and administrative tasks.
-Patients can manage records, appointments, prescriptions, and health packages, while doctors gain a comprehensive view of patient data.
-The system enhances communication through video calls, making healthcare accessible.
+Our Pharmacy Management System facilitates patient and pharmacist onboarding.
+Administrators control accounts, add new administrators, and manage pharmacist and patient accounts.
+Patients easily order medicines, view alternatives, and track orders, while pharmacists manage medicines, track sales, and receive timely notifications.
+The system ensures secure communication and reliable pharmaceutical operations.

 ## Build Status 🔨
 * The project is currently in development.
-*   The admin need some imbrovements
+* The admin system need some improvements
 * Course Page and API' needs Pagagination.
 * The Unit tests needs modifications.
 * A CI/CD pipeline needs to be migrated to Jenkins.
 * A caching layer needs to be added to the application.
+*
 [![Build Status](Your_CI_Service_Build_Badge_Link)](Your_CI_Service_Build_Link)

 The build status reflects the current state of continuous integration for this project.
 It helps ensure that the latest changes in the repository pass automated tests and maintain the integrity of the codebase.

 Please note the following considerations:

-- *Styles:* Prefer using external styles (CSS files) over inline styles for better separation of concerns.
+- Styles: Prefer using external styles (CSS files) over inline styles for better separation of concerns.
 This practice promotes maintainability and readability in the long run.

-- *Reusable Components:* Encourage the use of reusable components, such as AppBars, to enhance code modularity and maintainability.
+- Reusable Components: Encourage the use of reusable components, such as AppBars, to enhance code modularity and maintainability.
 The project encourages encapsulating common functionalities in separate components for easier maintenance and future enhancements.

 Addressing these considerations will contribute to a more robust and maintainable codebase.